Kopernicus/Stellarator/README.md

 ### Credit
 Stellarator is based on the following libraries:
 * [ConfigNode.dll](https://github.com/godarklight/ConfigNodeParser) - Standalone Implementation of KSPs config nodes by godarklight
-* [libpqsmods.dll](https://github.com/Kopernicus/pqsmods-standalone) - Standalone Implementation of KSPs PQSMod types by ThomasKerman / The Kopernicus Team
+* [libpqsmods.dll](https://github.com/Kopernicus/pqsmods-standalone) - Standalone Implementation of KSPs PQSMod types by StollD / The Kopernicus Team
-* [libaccrete.dll](https://github.com/ThomasKerman/Accrete) - A library that simulates planet formation and accretation.
-Multiple authors, ported from C to C# by ThomasKerman
+* [libaccrete.dll](https://github.com/StollD/Accrete) - A library that simulates planet formation and accretation.
+Multiple authors, ported from C to C# by StollD

 Other credit goes to:
 * KillAshley and Sigma88: They are working on the prefab database used by Stellarator to create working but different planet setups